ivan-ristovic/dotfiles/install/README.md

 # How to write my own script?

 The main script will invoke the setup scripts with package manager installation command as an argument.
-For example, if your package manager is pacman then `pacman -s` will be provided to your script as a command line argument.
+For example, if your package manager is pacman then `pacman -S` will be provided to your script as a command line argument.

 The name of the script should match the pattern `inst_<name>.sh` where `<name>` will be parsed from the installation list.